 During colder months, heating is often the number-one home energy expense.
 If you have a natural gas furnace (over 65% of California homes do), heating your home can account for more than half of your monthly gas bill.
 If you have electric heating, it can total 40% of your electricity bill.

-You can always save money and increase your comfort by properly maintaining and upgrading your heating equipment.
-Insulation, air sealing, and simple thermostat re-setting could lower your energy costs by as much as 30% while also reducing environmental emissions.
+You can save money and increase your comfort by properly maintaining (or possibly upgrading) your heating equipment.
+Insulation, air sealing and simple thermostat resetting could lower your energy costs by as much as 30% while reducing greenhouse gas emissions.

 You can save about 2% of your heating bill for each degree that you lower the thermostat (if the turndown lasts a good fraction of the day or night).
-Turning down the thermostat from 70°F to 65°F, for example, saves about 10%.
+For example, changing your thermostat’s setting from 70°F to 65°F would save about 10%.

-Select energy-efficient appliances and products when you buy new home-heating equipment.
+Select energy-efficient appliances and products when you buy new home heating equipment.
 Your energy provider offers guidance on how to choose energy-efficient products, and contractors can provide fact sheets for different types, models and designs to help you compare energy usage.
-See the efficiency standards for information on minimum ratings, and look for the ENERGY STAR® when purchasing new products.
+See the Department of Energy's efficiency standards for information on minimum ratings, and look for the ENERGY STAR® label when purchasing new products.

-Enter your Zip Code to be directed to your energy provider
+Please enter your California zip code to be directed to your energy provider